osu-crypto/libOTe/AUDIT.md

 - `NcoOt_OosMove_Test` checks the complete destination state.
 - The same test checks that the moved-from receiver has the default empty state.

+## AUD-014: Silent OT splits discarded the configured security policy

+Status: fixed

+Affected code:

+- `SilentOtExtSender::split()` and `SilentOtExtReceiver::split()`.
+- Automatic configuration in the Silent OT sender and receiver.

+Concern:

+A split child received only the base state of the underlying SoftSpoken extension.
+The child reverted to semi-honest security and the default noise, compression, thread, and debugging settings.

+Impact:

+Splitting a malicious Silent OT extender silently disabled its malicious consistency check.
+The child could also execute a different protocol variant from the parent.

+Resolution:

+Each split now preserves the parent's security and algorithm policy.
+The child remains unconfigured for an OT count.
+Automatic configuration uses the preserved noise and compression settings when the child first executes.

+Verification:

+- `OtExt_Silent_AuditState_Test` checks both sender and receiver children after splitting malicious stationary instances with non-default settings.

+## AUD-015: Rejected Silent OT base choices could leave usable partial state

+Status: fixed

+Affected code:

+- `SilentOtExtReceiver::setBaseCors()` and `hasBaseCors()`.
+- `RegularPprfReceiver::setChoiceBits()`.

+Concern:

+The receiver did not validate the number of base-OT choices before installing PPRF state.
+A missing malicious-check suffix caused a later slice to fail after the PPRF base had been installed.
+The readiness check ignored the missing malicious and stationary components.

+Impact:

+A caller that caught the first exception could reuse an object that reported complete base state.
+The next malicious check could index an empty choice buffer.

+Resolution:

+The receiver validates every base-correlation dimension before mutation.
+Its readiness check now covers the PPRF, malicious check, and both stationary VOLE vectors.
+PPRF point encodings are also validated before active paths change.

+Verification:

+- `OtExt_Silent_AuditState_Test` supplies a malicious base-choice vector that omits the 128 check choices.
+The call fails without making the receiver ready.

+## AUD-016: Silent VOLE checksum derandomization omitted the correlation

+Status: fixed

+Affected code:

+- The external-base derandomization path in `SilentVoleSender::silentSendInplace()`.

+Concern:

+Let the receiver's coefficient correction be `diff = c' - c`.
+The sender must adjust its base share by `diff * delta`.
+The implementation added `diff` without multiplying by the sender's correlation `delta`.

+Impact:

+Malicious Silent VOLE with externally supplied base correlations failed its consistency check except when the omitted multiplication had no effect.

+Resolution:

+The sender now multiplies the received coefficient correction by `delta` before updating the final base share.

+Verification:

+- `Vole_Silent_malBase_test` runs malicious Silent VOLE with externally supplied base correlations for regular and stationary noise.

+## AUD-017: Silent VOLE clear operations retained active state

+Status: fixed

+Affected code:

+- `SilentVoleSender::clear()` and `SilentVoleReceiver::clear()`.

+Concern:

+Both clear operations reset their PPRF generators but retained a non-default protocol state and configured dimensions.
+The sender also retained its base VOLE share.

+Impact:

+A later execution observed `isConfigured() == true` and skipped configuration, although the generator no longer had matching dimensions or base state.

+Resolution:

+Both clear operations now reset the state tag, dimensions, base correlations, code seed, malicious-check state, and output buffers.
+The receiver's base type also has a defined initial value.

+Verification:

+- `Vole_Silent_Clear_test` populates active sender and receiver state, clears both objects, and checks their complete inactive state.